giuseppelino/bus.github.io/README.md

 Real Time Bus Tracker

 ## Description
-This is a practice exercise to learn how to **fetch data from other websites**
+MIT course - This is a practice exercise to learn how to **fetch data from other websites**

 The map shows the location for the busses in an Area of Boston